merge-tech/ContactEtc/README.md

 ## installation guide

-Please visit (the laravel contact form documentation here)[https://webdevetc.com/contactetc/].
+Please visit [the laravel contact form documentation here](https://webdevetc.com/contactetc/).
 The installation process only takes a couple of minutes, but there are a few things to be aware of.

 ## issues, security issues